-Prepare to be scared at Woodchester Mansion in Gloucestershire, a mysteriously unfinished 19th-century Gothic masterpiece that is home to terrifying spirits in its dark corridors.
+If you're looking for Gloucestershire haunted houses, then prepare to be scared at Woodchester Mansion, a mysteriously unfinished 19th-century Gothic masterpiece that is home to terrifying spirits in its dark corridors.
 Tremendous bangs, stones thrown from empty rooms and Poltergeist activity have all been reported by those who have dared to step inside - ghost hunts here are certainly not for the faint-hearted.
 Having featured on TV’s Most Haunted, the mansion is regarded as one of the most haunted buildings in the UK and holds a history of death, sinister magic and even murder.

 Why not discover the ghastly goings-on for yourself on a spine-tingling overnight ghost tour?
 Watch out for the phantom horseman who rides along the mansion’s driveway and a floating head in one of the bathrooms, and keep your fingers crossed that you don’t get grabbed by the ghost of an elderly woman who lurks in the darker parts of the mansion.

 For a truly hair-raising experience this Halloween, test your nerve in the HM Prison in Gloucester, one of the most haunted places in the Cotswolds.
 With a long and horrifying history of death, executions and burials, and the foreboding cells having held some of the country’s most infamous criminals, there have been a plethora of reports of knocks, bangs, cell doors slamming and shadowy figures peering around corners on C Wing.
 The most common apparition is a female prisoner who was held in the cells of a nearby abbey, said to be searching for an inmate that killed her, returning every night in her quest for revenge.

 The Ancient Ram Inn, Wotton-under-Edge